Every very year, each person in the United Kingdom discards 3.1kg of textile waste, with 1.7kg ending in landfills. It’s time to make a difference

 Your Sustainability Reward for Textile Waste Disposal

 Once you receive your free material offcuts from maake, we will send you our ‘maakeLess Textile Waste’ contributor certificate.
-It's your reward for saving fabric offcuts and making something out of them, whether you remake clothing or other products for your business.
+It's your reward for saving fabric offcuts and creating something out of them, whether you remake clothing or other products for your business.

 Share it with the world – take a photo with your certificate and tag all your friends and followers.
 Don't forget to tag us: @maakeuk.
 We’ll also add you to our extensive contributor list for the world to see!